CNA-Tech/PKS-Ninja/LabGuides/Lab16-PksTroubleshooting/readme.md

 </details>
 <br/>

-## Step 3: Validation and Troubleshooting with Kubernetes Native Tools
+## 3.0 Validation and Troubleshooting with Kubernetes Native Tools

 ### 3.1 Observe and Validate Kubernetes Clusters with the Kubernetes Dashboard